13 Popular Car Features You’ll Probably Never See Again

 One other nice thing about vent windows — the ease of accessing the car if you locked the keys inside.
-While modern proximity keys make this less likely, here are three ways you can try and get inside your car should you be so unlucky.

 We can blame the government and car stylists somewhat equally for the rise of pop-up headlamps.
 For many years, the U.S. government mandated that cars have only certain sizes and shapes of headlamps.
 As stylists and engineers tried to make the front ends of cars lower for better aerodynamics and cooler looks, the headlamps needed to go, so they were hidden away until needed.

 Government regulations on headlight design were relaxed in the ’90s, and technology advanced to allow smaller bulbs.
 Safety has claimed the pop-up headlamp as well.
 Those protruding lamps can be dangerous to pedestrians and bicyclists.
 See if you can name these car dashboard lights.

 A few expensive luxury cars may still have chrome stand-up hood ornaments, but safety regulations required changes since these protruding symbols can injure pedestrians or cyclists.
 Some cars sticking with the ornaments feature an automatic retracting mechanism that pulls it back under the hood at the first sense of impact.